chromiumembedded/cef/cef1/tools/distrib/win/README.txt

   disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

-* FFmpeg audio and video support avcodec-54.dll avformat-54.dll
-    avutil-51.dll
-  Note: Without these components HTML5 audio and video will not function.

 * Angle and Direct3D support
     d3dcompiler_43.dll
     d3dx9_43.dll